 The ACC Georgia Chapter and Kilpatrick Townsend invite you to join us at the ACC GA August 2017 Luncheon for a one-hour CLE panel presentation on Foreign Corrupt Practices Act (FCPA) enforcement, litigation, and policy developments.

-We are more than half way through the year, and the news has been full of headlines concerning corruption in Brazil, South Korea, Mexico and all over the world.
+Recent news has been full of headlines concerning corruption in Brazil, South Korea, Mexico and all over the world.
 Already in 2017, the DOJ recovered approximately $225 million from companies seeking to resolve FCPA allegations.
 The luncheon’s panel will feature perspectives from in-house and outside counsel as well as a forensic expert and federal prosecutor on the enforcement trends this year, and how in-house counsel can protect their companies.
 Topics will include the effectiveness of the FCPA Pilot Program; the recent U.S. Supreme Court decision, Kokesh v.
 SEC, as well as the various options companies may have to resolve any FCPA allegations.

 Partner, Government Enforcement & Investigations Team